oliismagilova/group-nine/README.md

 ## Zipped Submissions

-Please refer to the docs directory for zipped lab submissions and previous states of the project.
+Please refer to the documents directory for zipped lab submissions for previous states of the project (zipped directory) and other documents related to submissions.